davidofug/side-banners/readme.txt

-=== Side banners ===
+=== Ultimate Side banners ===
-Contributors: dwampambaa
+Contributors: David M. Wampamba
 Donate link: http://fictiontoactual.wordpress.com/donate
-Tags: Side, Banners, Left, Right, Fixed, Static Requires at least: 0.0.1
+Tags: Side, Banners, Left, Right, Fixed, Static, 200pxby600px Requires at least: 3.2
 Tested up to: 4.5.3
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improve conversion by displaying Ads in a prominent positions on your site.
+Improve conversion by displaying Ads in prominent positions of your site.

 == Description ==
 Improve conversion by displaying ads in a prominent locations on your site, best when your website layout has some space at the sides.